 Risk factor #2: Margin debt.
 Another indicator of potential trouble is margin debt.

-As you can see in the chart above, the annual change in debt as a percentage of market capitalization has ticked back up in the past month, but it still remains close to zero.
+As you can see in the chart above, the annual change in debt as a percentage of market capitalization has continued to drop to well below zero over the past couple of months.
 This indicator is not signaling immediate risk and, in fact, is showing decreasing risk.
-Still, the overall debt level remains very high, and we have seen something approaching a spike in recent months, so the risk level remains worth watching.
-We are keeping this at a yellow light, although there are real signs of improvement.
+Still, the overall debt level remains very high.
+As such, it is worth watching, so we are keeping this indicator at a yellow light, although there are real signs of improvement.

 Signal: Yellow light

 Risk factor #3: Technical factors.
 A good way to track overall market trends is to review the current level versus recent performance.
 Two metrics I follow are the 200- and 400-day moving averages.
 I start to pay attention when a market breaks through its 200-day average, and a break through the 400-day often signals further trouble ahead.